vstinner/fatoptimizer/doc/index.rst

 FAT Python is a static optimizer for Python 3.6 using function specialization with guards.

-The optimizer is the ``fatoptimizer`` module.
-The ``fat`` module is the runtime part of the optimizer, required to run optimized code.
+The optimizer is the :ref:`fatoptimizer module <fatoptimizer>`.
+The :ref:`fat module <fat>` is the runtime part of the optimizer, required to run optimized code.

 Links: